 These regulations affect negative option billing merchants.
 A negative option billing model refers to a merchant that sells a good or service at a nominal or “free” price to a consumer.

-The merchant requires the consumer give payment information upfront to receive the trial product and bills the consumer on a future date, unless the consumer proactively cancels their subscription.
+The merchant requires the consumer to give payment information upfront to receive the trial product and bills the consumer on a future date unless the consumer proactively cancels their subscription.

 The typical model is as follows

 Product is free on Day 1

 Consumer is charged for the “free trial” on Day 14